 |Tachykinins||Group of 3 potent neuropeptides: substance P, neurokinin A, and neurokinin B|

-Angiotensin I is produced from circulating angiotensinogen by renin, an enzyme released ...
+Angiotensin I is produced from circulating angiotensinogen by renin, an enzyme released from the juxtaglomerular ...